CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Conclusion

 \section{Conclusion}

-In this paper, we introduce MGF-softmax, a novel reformulation of the softmax function under HE.
-By leveraging the MGF, MGF-softmax reformulates the softmax denominator to eliminate computationally expensive operations such as maximum subtraction and homomorphic division, while remaining intrinsically adaptive to input statistics.
-We provide a theoretical analysis establishing the key properties of MGF-softmax, including an asymptotic bound on its approximation error.
-Extensive experiments on large-scale architectures, including LLaMA-3.2-1B and Vision Transformers, demonstrate that MGF-softmax preserves inference accuracy within \SI{1}{\%} of the plaintext baseline and consistently outperforms existing prior approaches on complex benchmarks.
-By reconciling high accuracy with substantially reduced multiplicative depth, MGF-softmax offers a scalable and efficient solution for secure inference.
+In this paper, we introduce CGF-softmax, a novel reformulation of the softmax function under HE.
+By leveraging the CGF, CGF-softmax reformulates the softmax denominator to eliminate computationally expensive operations such as maximum subtraction and homomorphic division.
+We provide a theoretical analysis establishing the key properties of CGF-softmax, including an asymptotic bound on its approximation error.
+Extensive experiments on large-scale architectures, including LLaMA-3.2-1B and Vision Transformers, demonstrate that CGF-softmax preserves inference accuracy within \SI{1}{\%} of the plaintext baseline and consistently outperforms existing approaches on complex benchmarks.
+By reconciling high accuracy with substantially reduced multiplicative depth, CGF-softmax offers a scalable and efficient solution for secure inference.